Ice Core Drilling in West Antarctica

-Learn more about this process through a very interesting 20-minute video!
+Learn more about this process here

 Where Are They?

-The research team will be at the West Antarctic Ice Sheet (WAIS) drill site, in western Antarctica.
+The research team was based at the West Antarctic Ice Sheet (WAIS) drill site, in western Antarctica.
 The WAIS divide sits on top of 3,485 meters of ice, thicker than 9 Empire State Buildings stacked on top of one another!
 The WAIS is classified as a marine-based ice sheet, meaning that its bed lies well below sea level and its edges flow into floating ice shelves.
 The WAIS is bounded by the Ross Ice Shelf, the Ronne Ice Shelf, and outlet glaciers that drain into the Amundsen Sea.